What are Cookies?

 Cookies are text files that are placed on your computer or device by a website.

-Cookies recall if you have previously visited the NFU Mutual website, what pages you viewed and if you have saved information within the website, such as your local NFU Mutual branch.
+Cookies recall if you have previously visited the NFU Mutual website, what pages you viewed and if you have saved information within the website, such as your local NFU Mutual agency office.

 Websites can then use this data to tailor the information you receive whilst browsing, in relation to your previous visits and activity.
 The aim is to provide you with content that is of interest, and make your experience on the website as relevant and interactive as possible.